Instrument Care & Reprocessing Guide

 III.
 Sterilizing

 After instruments have been cleaned, disinfected, lubricated, and checked, they are ready to be sterilized.
-This step kills all microorganisms on instrument surfaces and, when performed properly, renders instruments ready to be used
+This step kills all microorganisms on instrument surfaces and, when performed properly, renders instruments ready to be used again.

 A. AUTOCLAVING: